ksindi/managers-playbook/README.md

 1. Encourage proposals to be written as Amazon-style ["6 pagers" and "2 pagers"](https://medium.com/@inowland/using-6-page-and-2-page-documents-to-make-organizational-decisions-3216badde909).
     <img src="images/write-like-an-amazonian.jpg" width="400">
 1. Always end a meeting with actions, owners and timing, so it's clear what next steps are.
-1. For staff meetings, go around the table and asking reports what their biggest concerns are.
+1. For staff meetings, go around the table and ask reports what their biggest concerns are.
     > Many managers want to attend executive staff meetings, as it makes them feel needed and puts them in the know.
 I made use of this desire by setting a price of admission to the meeting: you had to fess up to at least one thing that was 'on fire.'" - Horowitz